 The academic department head committee member shall be nominated by the Provost and appointed by the President.
 The academic faculty committee members shall be nominated by the Faculty Senate and appointed by the President.
 The classified employee committee members shall be nominated by the Association of Classified Employees and appointed by the President.
+The Graduate and Undergraduate Student Governments shall appoint student representatives.

-The academic department head committee member shall serve for a oneyear term.
+The academic department head committee member shall serve for a one-year term.
 The academic faculty committee members shall serve for staggered two-year terms.
 The classified employee committee members shall serve for staggered two-year terms.
+The undergraduate and graduate student representative shall serve for a one-year term.
 All terms of appointment to this committee shall be calculated on an academic year basis, rather than on a calendar year basis.